antonio-malcolm/conky-configs/README.md

 **Conky configs and Lua scripts, by Antonio Malcolm (v2015.07.26)**

 This is a collection of conky configs I've written, and thought to share, for those who might like to use them with their own systems.

 These configs *use the most recent Conky, which utilizes Lua syntax in conkyrc*
 It should be trivial, however, to revert the conkryc files to work with older Conky versions.
 Lua scripts require a Conky built with the appropriate Lua bindings for Cairo and imlib2.
-As of the latest Conky, XDBE must also be built in, if you wish to use double-buffering.
+As of the latest Conky, if you wish to use double-buffering, XDBE must also be built in.

 Screenshots can be found under **[SCREENSHOTS](SCREENSHOTS)**
 Wallpapers, as featured in the screenshots, can be found under **[WALLPAPERS](WALLPAPERS)**